~ New Works ~

 For a while, Guillaume acted and appeared on stage.
 Eventually, he realized he would need to make a choice between preforming art and visual art, so he left his acting behind and focused on creating drawings.
 During this period in his life, he met and married the well-known Welsh ballerina Charmaine Seal.
 Charmaine had been a dancer and actress on England’s comical ‘Benny Hill’ TV show.
 In 1976, the newlyweds left for the United States.

 Azoulay was beginning to be recognized as an important artist and had exhibitions in Rome, Sardinia, Paris, and Amsterdam before he met Charmaine.
 But it was when he arrived in the United States that he exploded onto the American art scene with the force of passionate collectors behind him, including Hollywood elite and political figures.
-While Azoulay’s subjects have varied at times, it is his etchings and serigraphs of horses for which he is best known.
+While Azoulay’s subjects have varied at times, it is his etchings and serigraphs of horses for which he is best known and most collected.

 In 1978, Azoulay was accepted into the permanent collection of the Louvre Museum, Paris.